elcasodepaz/Elcasodepaz/README.md

 ## 👨‍💻 About Me

-I'm **Anthony Gramajo**, an aspiring cybersecurity analyst focused on detection engineering, attack simulation, and security operations.
+I'm **Anthony G **, an aspiring cybersecurity analyst focused on detection engineering, attack simulation, and security operations.
 After completing the **Google Cybersecurity Certificate**, I started building hands-on projects and a personal homelab to document my growth into cybersecurity.

 I specialize in **Purple Team thinking** — knowing how attackers operate and building ways to detect and defend against them.